siebed/SoulSeeker/README.md

 The color pallet changes colors constantly by cycling through R,G,B channels.
 By using both scaling and bluring using RenderScript it creates a smoke like effect.

 The structure that is rendered is created by simulating brownian motion to create a particle structure.
-The structure is then mirrored and will rotate slowly around its center point. in its starting point
+The structure is then mirrored and will rotate slowly around its center point.

 ## More Info